Sunday, November 25, 2007

 Sunday, November 18, 2007

-Four-five years ago tried to find some favorite books and comics, but in vain.
-Two months ago, again decided to search, find out that many were available and now links are lost.
-Since last 2 months, I am on forced vacation.
+Since last 2 months, I am on a forced vacation.
 Till 15th Jan 2008, I will have a plenty of times.
 Initially I was collecting all possible books for myself which I want to read.
 But now wish to help to those people who gave a lot of time in searching like me.
-If I able to spread my favorites to 100 people, THE HARD WORK of those people will never be lost who scanned or uploaded for OTHERS.
-These books and comics will return back to the net, again and again for it lovers.
+If I able to spread my favourites to 100 people, THE HARD WORK of uploaders shall never be lost; and these books and comics shall return back to the net, again and again for it lovers.

-Visit to encourage their GREAT EFFORTS:
+Visit to encourage their GREAT EFFORTS by some fans:

 http://thecomicproject.blogspot.com/